FAQs

 Q. Should we send packages to our son while he is at camp?

 A. Please do not send food, candy, or gum.
 In a supervised situation, the campers are able to get snacks and goodies from our camp store.
 If food, candy, or gum is received, it will be discarded.
-We suggest, in lieu of food, candy, and gum: postcards, comic books, yesterday’s sports page or comic strips, paperback books, games for Rest Hour, etc. We recommend not sending more than one package every two or three days.
+Please make sure all family members (grandparents, etc.) are familiar with these guidelines.
+We suggest, in lieu of food, candy, and gum: postcards, comic books, yesterday’s sports page or comic strips, paperback books, games for Rest Hour, etc. We recommend not sending more than one package every three or four days.

 Q. How do I communicate with my camper while he is at camp?